 Another method we use to defeat the late summer heat is to start our lettuce indoors in our seed starter.
 If you do this, it’s easier to control the environment that your lettuce grows up in.
 I use some simple cell packs and thin to one plant per cell.

 I keep them indoors for 4 to 6 weeks, fertilize them once a week with a good organic fertilizer and they will be ready to go out just a few weeks before your first frost.
 This method also had the added benefit of producing a very pretty finished product.
 It’s easy to plant a nice neat bed of individual plants that will look fantastic all fall!

 4. How to Protect lettuce from the early winter cold?

 Lettuce is hardy, but it’s not super hardy.
 It can handle a few nights of frost but will quickly turn to mush if it sits out unprotected for too many evenings with temperatures below freezing.
 Simple protection is all it takes to get your crop to last well into the late fall and early winter.

 Try buying some fabric row cover.
 This simple and inexpensive garden tool can really save your lettuce from a cold night.
 The heavier row cover fabrics can protect your crops for up to 6 to 8 degrees.
 This means your lettuce will be snug and warm on nights as low as 26.

-All great things must come to an end and the lettuce harvest usually comes to an end when night time temperatures reach that 20 degree mark (even in a cold frame).
-So if it looks like your night time temperatures are going to drop below that mark and stay there for a few days then it’s time to harvest the rest of your lettuce and bring it in and put in the fridge.
-Most lettuces will stay good in the fridge for at least another two weeks giving you tons of crunchy salads well into December.
+All great things must come to an end.
+The lettuce harvest usually comes to an end when nighttime temperatures reach that 20-degree mark (even in a cold frame).
+So if it looks like your nighttime temperatures are going to drop below that mark and stay there for a few days then it’s time to harvest the rest of your lettuce and bring it in and put it in the fridge.
+Most lettuces will stay good in the fridge for at least another two weeks.
+Giving you tons of crunchy salads well into December.